coalesceio/databricks-Materialized-View/README.md

 | **Node Type** | Name of template used to create node objects |
 | **Deploy Enabled** | If TRUE the node will be deployed / redeployed when changes are detected<br/>If FALSE the node will not be deployed or will be dropped during redeployment |

+### Key point

+* Materialized View automatically infers the structure of the source table and defines the data type of columns.Hence we create materialized view without column definition in Infer stage(keeping infer toggle enabled)
+* Re-Sync the columns and the mapping grid will be updated with the expected column structure
+* Keep the infer toggle off,create the Materializsed View with the intended column or table-level constraints

 ### General Options